I wish my mom's phone wasn't invented, 2nd grader writes in school project

 Second graders at a Louisiana school wish their parents would get off their phones.

 "I don't like the phone because my [parents] are on their phone every day ...
-I hate my mom's phone and I wish she never had one," one student wrote in a photo posted to Beason's Facebook page.
+I hate my mom's phone and I wish she never had one," one student wrote in a photo posted to Beason's Facebook page that has since been turned to private.

 The post was shared more than 261,000 times — parents expressed guilt, and fellow teachers echoed similar conversations they've had in their classrooms.